Does gluten cause cellulite?

 1–2% of the general population suffers from coeliac disease, the most severe reaction to gluten.
 Another 0.5–13% of the general population can suffer from non-celiac gluten sensitivity.

-Gluten can impair the intestinal barrier and can cause inflammatory, autoimmune or other immunological reactions to affected people, even the ones without celiac disease, including among others:
+Gluten can impair the intestinal barrier and can cause inflammatory, autoimmune or other immunological reactions to affected people, even ones without celiac disease.
+These reactions include, among others:

 • Abdominal pain